 First, you need to start off with clear expectations and a deep understanding of what each of you needs to be happy.
 Just as you would when properly vetting a new client in a professional service business, you need to have multiple conversations with your potential partner about why you are doing this.
 For example, what are each of you trying to achieve?
 What scares each of you the most?

 Having a deep understanding of your partners’ motivations, goals and hesitations helps you to understand if there is really a match.
-When making the decision as to whether or not to launch our public relations agency, my partner and I spent nearly six months having these conversations before we felt comfortable pulling the trigger.
+When making the decision as to whether to launch our public relations agency, my partner and I spent nearly six months having these conversations before we felt comfortable pulling the trigger.

 Create an operating agreement

-Only after getting to this point should you begin the expensive and time consuming process of putting together an operating agreement.
+Only after getting to this point should you begin the expensive and time-consuming process of putting together an operating agreement.
 Your operating agreement is the legally binding agreement that gets everything down in writing and attempts to minimize the chance of anything being open to interpretation.
 This gets uncomfortable, as you have to plan for the worst, discuss compensation, equity and recourse in the event of breach of contract.
 Transparency, honesty, trust and a great lawyer is the only way to get this done effectively.

 Throughout this process and having worked together previously, my partner and I knew what we each brought to the table and what really motivated us individually.
 We clearly understood who was going to take ownership of account service, finance, marketing, business development and human resources.
 We made the decision to trust each other completely and let each other take the lead in our respective departments.
 This was critical to avoiding delayed decision-making and helped fuel our growth.